The Anti-Serum Movement Is Invading Skincare

 Advertisement

 "The combination of niacinamide and vitamin C also works well together," says Dr Phillips, "particularly if the goal is to achieve skin brightening."
-R29 rates the Versed Stroke of Brilliance Brightening Serum, £18.
 Of course, Dr Ana points out that these hybrid serums should be used as directed, so always read the instructions to avoid skin issues down the line.

 Serums certainly have their place in skincare.
 But the consensus from the experts and TikTok's beauty lovers proves that it's easy to get sucked into trying everything — and subsequently going overboard.
 If anything, consider the beauty industry's reconsideration of serums a positive.
 Both in regard to your skin (especially if you've noticed a handful of unexplained issues while using them) and, of course, your bank balance.